the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-code.md

 [Code review can take place asynchronous or synchronous](https://uwescience.github.io/neuroinformatics/2017/10/08/code-review.html).
 Sometimes face-to-face communication (synchronous) is easier to address any questions that arise during the review {cite:ps}`Petre2014codereview`.

-The [online sustainability evaluation](https://www.software.ac.uk/resources/online-sustainability-evaluation) provided by the Software Sustainability can help address issues that affect the sustainability of the software.
+The [online sustainability evaluation](https://www.software.ac.uk/resources/online-sustainability-evaluation) provided by the Software Sustainability Institute can help address issues that affect the sustainability of the software.

 ## Code review in [ReproHack style](https://annakrystalli.me/n8cir-reprohacks/slides/#24)